ElektraInitiative/libelektra/doc/decisions/1_in_discussion/internal_cache.md

 ### Full-blown copy-on-write implementation

-Make Elektras `Key` and `KeySet` datastructures copy-on-write.
+Make Elektra's `Key` and `KeySet` data structures copy-on-write.
 This requires some major refactoring of code within `libelektra-core`.
-Code that does only interact with the datastructures via the public `libelektra-core` API should not notice any differences.
+Code that does only interact with the data structures via the public `libelektra-core` API should not notice any differences.
 The `mmapstorage` plugin will need a major refactoring.

-### Changes to `Key`
+#### Changes to `Key`

 For the `Key`, we need to extract everything for the data and name into their own structs.
 This is done for memory-management reasons, as we need to track how many keys point to the same data and/or name.